influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/upgrading.md

     parent: Administration
 ---

-To successfully perform a rolling upgrade of InfluxDB Enterprise clusters to 1.9.0, complete the following steps:
+To successfully perform a rolling upgrade of InfluxDB Enterprise clusters to {{< latest-patch >}}, complete the following steps:

 1. [Back up your cluster](#back-up-your-cluster).
 2. [Upgrade meta nodes](#upgrade-meta-nodes).